tequeter/dryspec/SPECIFICATION.md

 - The user or agent SHOULD use minimal, focused contexts scoped to the current step when possible.
 This produces better results and saves tokens.

-"Loading LeanSDD" (into the LLM context) may mean changing mode, entering a slash-command etc., [depending on your AI runtime](README.md#supported-runtimes).
+"Loading LeanSDD" (into the LLM context) may mean changing mode or entering a slash-command, [depending on your AI runtime](README.md#supported-runtimes).

 ### Brownfield

-For an existing project, from the perspective of the user,
+For an existing project, from the perspective of the user:

 - Complete your Constitution.
 - Load LeanSDD and let the agent explore the codebase.
   - The agent SHALL check the presence of all 3 elements of the Constitution in `AGENTS.md` or equivalent.
-  - The agent SHOULD suggest a list of subsystems by listing 1-2 levels of directories, appropriate to the current language and project (such as: list `src`).
+  - The agent SHOULD suggest a list of subsystems by listing 1-2 levels of directories, appropriate to the current language and project (for example, listing `src`).
-  - You SHOULD use a dedicated context (sub-agent, sub-task) to deep-dive into each Subsystem.
+  - You SHOULD use a dedicated context (sub-agent, sub-task) to deep-dive into each subsystem.
-  - The sub-agent SHALL document the Subsystem, asking clarifying questions as necessary.
+  - The sub-agent SHALL document the subsystem, asking clarifying questions as necessary.
-  - The sub-agent SHALL return Architecture, FRs, NFRs, and Glossary concise observations to the calling agent.
+  - The sub-agent SHALL return concise observations about Architecture, FRs, NFRs, and the Glossary to the calling agent.
   - In particular, FRs are hard to reverse-engineer.
 The sub-agent SHALL stop at identifying possible FRs and SHALL NOT attempt describing them fully.
 - Have the calling agent document the observed Architecture, NFRs, and Glossary, again asking questions as necessary.
-Also init the FRs files with what was collected.
+Also initialize the FR files with what was collected.
 - Rework the collected information:
   - Rework the Glossary, each FR individually, the Architecture, and the NFRs.
   - If you deem agent assistance useful, use a clean context every time, reloading (just) the necessary context using `git diff`.